Cecilia8989/WSAA-Project/README.md

     ```
 #### 3.2.5 Accessing the Local API

 open the indicated port on **Chrome browser** to navigate the API on your local network.
-Below is an example.
-In this case, the port is `http://127.0.0.1:5000`.
+This will start the server.
+By default, Flask applications run on port 5000.
+Then, open **Chrome** and navigate to http://127.0.0.1:5000/ to access the API.

 ```bash
 Running on http://127.0.0.1:5000
 ```

-## 4 File Description
+## 4 Files Description

 The project consists of several files belonging to two different categories: